 Allows the user to load a previously created Hello Line message to be sent to the remote user at the beginning of an unattended ATE session.
 The user may create a one-line custom message of up to 240 characters, which will precede the Burroughs proprietary message when unattended ATE is activated by a remote user.
 If no custom message is provided, the default message (a line of asterisks) is displayed.
 The Hello Line message must be created using the BTOS workstation Editor.
-If the Hello Line is to take up more than one line on the screen, each line must be terminated by a SHIFT-RETURN (ODh) character.
+If the Hello Line is to take up more than one line on the screen, each line must be terminated by a SHIFT-RETURN (0Dh) character.
 After the Hello Line file is created, the name of the file should be entered as the Hello File parameter for whatever configuration file is to be used.

-[Password (Enter "none" for no password; def = last value)] The user may require remote users to enter a password of up to 20 characters when logging on to unattended ATE.
-The password may be turned off by entering "none".
-The [Password] parameter in the configuration file determines what password is active when the user first invokes ATE.
-The default password value is the last value that was entered for the password.
-Upper- and lowercase letters are significant in the password, that is, the password must be entered exactly as it was entered the first time.
-The remote user is given three tries to properly enter the password before he is automatically logged off the ATE.
+[Password (Enter "none" for no password; def = last value)]

+This parameter, if other than "none", requires remote users to match a password of up to 20 characters when logging on to unattended ATE.
+The [Password] parameter in the configuration file determines what password is active when the remote user first logs on to ATE.
+The password entered must have the same uppercase and lowercase letters as entered here.
+The remote user is given three tries to properly enter the password before being automatically disconnected.